 Riz Ahmed delivers a captivating performance as a heavy metal drummer that is beginning to lose his hearing in Sound of Metal.

 Within the film’s opening minutes Ruben (Riz Ahmed) is experiencing hearing loss.
 At the beginning, the loss is intermittent but as any musician knows from experience, it will only get worse.
 This is exactly what happens as the plot moves forward.
 However, technology has advanced to where Ruben is set on pursuing a cochlear implant for his ears.
 In Ruben’s case, he’s not just a musician but he’s a recovering heroin addict and has been sober for four years.
-Because of his heroin addiction, Ruben’s girlriend and bandmate, Lou (Olivia Cooke), decides to check him into a sober house for the death.
+Because of his heroin addiction, Ruben’s girlriend and bandmate, Lou (Olivia Cooke), decides to check him into a sober house for the deaf.
 Is this in Ruben’s best interest?
 Only time will tell.

 The other members of the community welcome Ruben in.
 House manager Joe (Paul Raci) sees to it that he lives by the rules.
 Ruben starts learning ASL and even deaf children how to play drums.
 Even though it takes him time to get acclimated, Ruben still wants his old life back.
 The cochlear implant won’t be the be all-end all given that the sounds are going to be distorted.
 At the same time, there is a chance that Ruben might never be able to play drums again.